 The Living Room

-Lace doilies, antique vases, cabbage rose and calico print fabrics are must haves in your vintage living room.
+Lace doilies, antique vases, and cabbage rose print fabrics are must haves in your vintage living room.

 Decorating Tips for the Living Area

 In the 30s and 40s, cabbage roses and calico prints were the going thing.
 You may not want to paper your living room in cabbage roses, but you could upholster a chair or just cover some throw pillows.
 My daughter had a slipcover made for her chair in a cabbage rose fabric and the footstool in a coordinating floral.
 She used the extra fabric to make covers for throw pillows.

 Note: This chair is actually in a bedroom at my daughter's home, but the same idea would apply for a living room.